wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 A: Q2 2025. macOS first because that's where our users are (developers, creatives).

 **Q: Can you really customize AI personality?**
 A: Yes, 10 sliders control formality, verbosity, humor, etc. Learning system optimizes based on feedback.
-Unique to Garden of Eden V3.
+Unique to Eden Proejct.

 ---